download GirlStyle Singapore app

 For the uninitiated, NUDAKE is an artisanal desert brand under the Korean eyewear brand Gentle Monster.
 Their first two outlets - Dosan and Seongsu - opened to much fanfare, but it's the aforementioned 2-storey cafe along the popular Gangnam shopping street that has gone mega viral.

 Being a self-professed pastry connoisseur, I bit the bullet and joined the inevitable queue at NUDAKE Sinsa to try their unique-looking pastries.
-It was a weekday morning at 11:15am, just a few minutes after opening time, and there was already a queue outside.
+It was a weekday morning at 11:15am, just a few minutes after opening time, and a sizeable line had already formed outside.

 After spending about 30 minutes gazing longingly at the pastries through the windows, it was finally my turn!
-After being shown my assigned seat upstairs, I headed back to the first floor to place my food and drink order.
+I was led to my assigned seat upstairs and then headed back to the first floor to place my food and drink order.

 Ambience at NUDAKE Sinsa